Hazem-Horus/Hazem-Horus/README.md

 ## <img align ='center' src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdjh2dDM4bDhyYzM5NmppaHJ6dG56Mmh3bTkyanFkdWRvZ3R1cGoycSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9ZQ/LOnt6uqjD9OexmQJRB/giphy.gif" width="37" /> About Me

-I am a motivated and experienced Software Engineer.
+I am a motivated and experienced Software Engineer with over 3 years of experience.
 I specialize in AI/ML development and DevOps engineering.
 I have experience in Python, TensorFlow, PyTorch, and scikit-learn for building and deploying machine learning models, as well as strong expertise in CI/CD pipelines, Docker, Kubernetes, and cloud infrastructure (AWS/GCP).
 With a solid foundation in Linux/UNIX, Infrastructure as Code, monitoring, and Agile practices, I thrive on automating workflows, optimizing ML pipelines, and building scalable, reliable systems from model to production.

 ### GitHub
 <div align="center">